Bookmark this page for future reference!

 Fire Art Approval Process

-The approval process for your fire art project involves a number of steps, starting well before you depart for Black Rock City, and culminating at the Event.
-This multiple-step approval process is not meant to bog Artists down, but rather to ensure that all safety requirements are adhered to.
+The approval process for your fire art project involves a number of steps, starting well before you depart for Black Rock City, and culminating at the event.
+This multiple-step approval process is not meant to bog artists down, but rather to ensure that they adhere to all safety requirements.
+Those steps are:

-1. Designate qualified persons to fill the following Project Team roles (defined below): Fire Safety Liaison, Burn Lead, Perimeter Lead and Leave No Trace Lead.
+- Designate qualified persons to fill the following project team roles (defined below): Fire Safety Liaison, Burn Lead, Perimeter Lead and Leave No Trace (LNT) Lead.

-2. Complete and submit the Art Installation questionnaire, including:
+- Complete and submit the art installation questionnaire, including:

-1. Check your artwork in at the ARTery, first at the main ARTery desk, and then subsequently at the FAST desk located within the ARTery.
+- Check in at the ARTery, first at the main ARTery desk, and then subsequently at the Art Support Services (ASS) desk and FAST desk.

-3. Visit the FAST desk to schedule an inspection of your burn shield.
+- Talk to your ASS squad or visit the ASS desk to schedule an inspection of your burn shield.

-4. FAST inspector inspects the burn shield.
+- ASS inspects the burn shield for the proper depth (4 inches) and size (as determined by FAST in your pre-event meeting).
 When it has been approved, the artwork may be constructed on top of it.

-5. Your Fire Safety Liaison maintains daily contact with FAST to stay apprised of any schedule adjustments or other advisories.
-Your burn time must be confirmed with FAST at the Event.
-FAST will try to accommodate your preferred burn time, but no guarantees are offered.
+- Your Fire Safety Liaison maintains daily contact with FAST to stay apprised of any schedule adjustments or other advisories.
+Your burn time must be confirmed with FAST at the event.
+FAST will try to accommodate your preferred burn time, but it cannot be guaranteed.

-6. At least one hour before your scheduled burn time, a member of FAST designated as the FAST Lead supervising your burn will arrive at your installation to rendezvous and coordinate with the Project Team.
-When all conditions on the ground for burning the artwork have been met, the FAST Lead issues the Burn License and the artwork may be fueled and burned.
+- At least one hour before your scheduled burn time, the FAST Lead supervising your burn will arrive at your art installation to rendezvous and coordinate with the project team.
+When all conditions on the ground for burning the artwork have been met, the FAST Lead issues the burn license and the artwork may be fueled and burned.

 Open Fire Project Team Roles

-Artist must designate knowledgeable and capable individuals to fill the key roles listed below.
-Together, the individuals filling these roles, plus the artist him/herself, make up your Open Fire Project Team.
+The artist must designate knowledgeable and capable individuals to fill the key roles listed below.
+Together, the individuals filling these roles, plus the artist, make up your open fire project team.

-It is the joint responsibility of the Artist and the Fire Safety Liaison to disseminate information and applicable deadlines to all Project Team members.
-The Artist registering the artwork and the Fire Safety Liaison can be the same person or two different people.
+It is the joint responsibility of the artist and their Fire Safety Liaison to disseminate information and applicable deadlines to all project team members.
+The artist registering the artwork and the Fire Safety Liaison can be the same person or two different people.

 Each of the following roles is important and will require the full attention of the person chosen to fill it.